mui/material-ui/docs/data/material/experimental-api/css-theme-variables/customization.md

 }
 ```

-For a server-side application, use the same value in [`getInitColorSchemeScript()`](/material-ui/experimental-api/theme-css-variables/usage/#server-side-rendering):
+For a server-side application, provide the same value in [`getInitColorSchemeScript()`](/material-ui/experimental-api/theme-css-variables/usage/#server-side-rendering):

 ```js
 getInitColorSchemeScript({